BRYN4444/HitmanRoulette/README.md

   * Updated the Select Mission image for the Sarajevo Six to the newer version.
 Also reworded it as the "Sarajevo Six Campaign" as it is listed in storefronts.
   * Fixed an issue where you on the Dartmoor Garden Show where 4 of the 5 targets would have a disguise requirement listed (when applicable).
 Now all targets will have one.
   * There is now the possibility for a disguise requirement (when applicable) of the same outfit appearing more than once (one disguise across two targets).
 Before, due to how the data was parsed, each disguise could only be required once.
-* **Current Plans:**
-  * Support for the new October Elusive Target "The Drop" shortly after release, as well as Contracts Mode support for "Holiday Hoarders" and the "Hokkaido Show Festival" in November.

 ---